davybrion/companysite-dotnet/content/blog/2009-02-quickly-setting-up-and-using-nhibernates-second-level-cache.md

 The first one (obviously) enables the 2nd level cache, while the second one enables query caching.
 That basically means that you can (optionally) cache the results of specific queries.
 Note that this doesn't mean that the results of all queries will be cached, only the ones where you specify that the results can be cached.

 Next, you need to choose a CacheProvider.
-There are various options available, although i generally just use SysCache (which makes use of the ASP.NET Cache).
+There are various options available, although I generally just use SysCache (which makes use of the ASP.NET Cache).

 Once you've picked out a CacheProvider, you need to add a property for it to your hibernate.cfg.xml file as well: